Do Summer Diets Work? Here's What You Need To Know

 - Beverages Part 2: large blended cocktails - margaritas, daiquiris, etc -- are loaded with calories.

-- Hot weather.
-Really hot humid weather can be a deal killer when it comes to outdoor activities.
-You just want to veg out inside in air conditioning.
+- Hot humid weather can be a deal killer when it comes to exercise.

 - Family visits: relatives may not always be comfortable with your weight loss efforts.
-They might make unhelpful comments (You’re so thin!) or pressure you to eat all the special family favorite foods you’ve apparently been missing since the last visit.
+They might make unhelpful comments (You're so thin!) or pressure you to eat the special high calorie family favorite foods.

 Tags:Alcohol & Other Beverages/CaloriesAlcohol & Other Beverages/Pop & Soda Weight Loss/Sugars & Sweeteners